sidcloudio/CineScope/README.md

 * Use strong JWT secrets in production
 * Restrict CORS to your frontend domain
 * Store API keys securely

 ---

- 📄 License

-This project is licensed under the MIT License.

----